tarantool/doc/doc/release/compatibility.rst

 newer one.
 However, only meaningful code counts.
 If any code throws an error but starts doing something useful, the change is considered compatible.

-There is still room for new functionality: adding new options, more fields to a return table, and more return values (multireturn).
+There is still room for new functionality: adding new options (fields in a table argument), new arguments to the end, more fields to a return table, and more return values (multireturn).

 Adding a new built-in module or a new global value is considered as a compatible change.